peteash10/instructionsforhumans.com/pages/algowalk.md

 ![](http://instructionsforhumans.com/images/algowalkmap1.jpg)

-After an introductory chat the walk will last up to an hour and will take place regardless of the weather, so wrap up warm.
+After an introductory chat in the [BOM gallery](http://www.bom.org.uk), the walk will last up to an hour and will take place regardless of the weather, so wrap up warm.

 Afterwards there'll be a chance to talk about the experience of living like data over a hot cup of tea.